-Metals For Engagement Rings: What Is The Best One
+Engagement Ring Metals: What Is The Best One

 Engagement rings, like most fine jewelry, come in a variety of metals.
 What to choose depends on your personal style, skin tone, and overall aesthetic preference.
 This guide will outline the main differences and similarities between the most common metals for engagement rings.

-VRAI created diamonds are typically set in white gold, yellow gold, rose gold, and platinum.
-All have wide applications in fine and fashion jewelry.
-Again, the choice ultimately comes down to personal preference: there is no right or wrong answer.
-Book an appointment with one of our experts to see what metal works best with the style and settings that you love.
+We set VRAI created diamonds in white gold, yellow gold, rose gold, and platinum for our engagement rings.
+For fine jewelry and fashion jewelry, we also use silver.
+Which metal to choose ultimately comes down to personal preference: there is no right or wrong answer.

 Gold: Different Types, Strength and Properties

 Gold is a soft and malleable metal widely used in jewelry.
 In its purest form, it has a distinctively orange-yellow hue.
 Gold is naturally shiny, lustrous, and doesn’t tarnish, which makes it the ideal metal for jewelry and engagement rings.
-In addition, it’s both malleable (it can be beaten into tiny sheets) and ductile (it can be stretched into thin wires), which makes it ideal for pendants and earrings.
+It’s also both malleable (it can be beaten into tiny sheets) and ductile (it can be stretched into thin wires), which makes it ideal for pendants and earrings.

-14 k gold is an alloy consisting of 58.5% of gold and the rest of other metals, depending on the color of gold.
+14k gold is an alloy consisting of 58.5% gold and the rest of other metals, depending on the color of gold.
 14k is the most popular alloy for fine jewelry in the United States and combines durability and affordability.
 Appearance-wise, it’s not easily distinguishable to 18k gold.
-VRAI’s fine jewelry line comes in 14 gold.
+VRAI’s fine jewelry line comes in 14k gold.

 22k gold is a type of gold alloy that is composed of 91.67% pure gold and 8.33% other metals, typically copper and silver.
-This composition gives 22K gold a very bright color, and is still strong enough for jewelry making.
+This composition gives 22K gold a very bright color, and is still strong enough for jewelry making, but it suits bezel settings better than prong settings because 22K gold is too soft for secure prongs.
+VRAI prefers working with 18k gold for engagement and bridal jewelry, as it offers the optimal balance between luster and durability.

 Gold comes in different hues.
 While the yellow undertone is always the dominant one, historically we have seen rose gold, green gold, and red gold.
 White gold owes its white cast to rhodium plating: without it, it would look almost cream colored.
 The most popular colors in contemporary jewelry are yellow gold, white gold, and rose gold.